lockedatapublished/blog/content/posts/2018-03-16-intro-python-pt1.md

   - Fundamentals
 ---

-If you have decided you want to learn Python but you're not sure where to start then this post will point you in the right direction.
+If you have decided you want to learn Python but your not sure where to start then this post will point you in the right direction.

 Part 1 of Python for Data scientists talks about Python generally, before we dive into the specifics for data scientists in part 2.

 # Python
 ## What is Python?
 Python.org states 'Python is a programming language that lets you work quickly and integrate systems more effectively.'
 It is recommended as a language that is quick and easy for beginners to get to grips with programming.
 Python is also a very powerful tool for data science and is rapidly adding data science tools to its ecosystem.
-Here's a great introductory video to Python:
+Here's a short video that describes some of the tasks Python can be used for:

 {{< youtube rkx5_MRAV3A >}}